rubiefawn/remedy/game-rules/mana-fighting-and-magic.md

 #### Sacrificial Casting

 Sacrificial casting is a dangerous gamble, by which spells are fueled by the caster's own flesh and life-force.
-To cast a spell sacrificially, you first cast it without expending mana, and then receive an amount of wounds equal to the level of mana you are substituting for.
+To cast a spell sacrificially, you first cast it without expending mana, and then receive an amount of wounds equal to the amount of mana you are substituting for.
 An arcane focus is optional when casting sacrificially.

 ### Spell Components